avaneev/a5hash/README.md

 Compared to most, if not all, existing hash functions, `a5hash` hash functions do not use explicit accumulators or folding of state variables: the full 128-bit result of multiplication is used directly as input on the next iteration.
-It appears unlikely that mathematics offers a simpler way to perform high-quality hashing (in the `SMHasher` testing sense) than this.
+This construction appears to be near the minimal complexity required for high-quality hashing (in the `SMHasher` testing sense).
 Such a conclusion stems from the fact that the `a5hash()` function is structurally simple, and further reduction of the number of operations seems impossible, while other existing similarly simple constructs like `xorshift` do not provide high-quality hashing.

 `a5hash` hash functions pass all [SMHasher](https://github.com/rurban/smhasher)
 and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/tree/main/results?ref_type=heads)